Harnessing Chain-of-Thought Reasoning in Multimodal Large Language Models for Face Anti-Spoofing: FaceCoT dataset: additional details

 \subsection{Hard case handling}

-In the main text, we describe that, following GPT-4o annotation, we apply a regular expression to extract the result within the \texttt{"<Conclusion>...</Conclusion>"} tag and cross-check it against the original label; any mismatch is deemed an annotation failure.
+In the main text, we describe that, following GPT-4o annotation, we apply a regular expression to extract the result within the \texttt{"<Conclusion>...</Conclusion>"} tag and cross-check it against the original label; if the match fails, this annotation is regarded as failed.
 Samples that could not be correctly labeled after two annotation rounds are designated as “hard cases,” resulting in a total of 581 instances.
 These hard cases are then corrected by human experts.
 Figure~\ref{fig:hardcase} illustrates one such example: experts first verify whether the conclusion is correct, then diagnose why the reasoning and spoofing description are inaccurate; if the reasoning is flawed, they replace it with a correct step-by-step rationale; if the visual feature description is inconsistent, they refine it and iteratively update the subsequent reasoning.
 Through this expert review and correction process, we ultimately obtain the complete, high-quality FaceCoT-Gold100K dataset.
 Similarly, samples in the data expansion that fail to be correctly annotated by our caption model are also reviewed and corrected by human experts, leading to the construction of the complete FaceCoT-Silver982K dataset.